I led worship for years without using a click track or backing tracks.

 Here are the three steps of the process I am going to cover.

 1. The gear

 1. The Gear

 That is all you need for gear to run backing tracks.
-Assuming you have a smartphone or tablet, you can get up and running with a click and backing tracks for less than $5 worth of gear.
+Assuming you have a smartphone or tablet and a stereo DI Box you can get up and running with a click and backing tracks with a minimal investment.

 On your smartphone go to the Apple App Store and download Playback by Multitracks.com.
 Open up the app and sign up for a Multitracks.com account.
-Multitracks.com will soon become your best friend.
-In my opinion, they are the best resource for downloading high quality, and original backing track stems from bands like Hillsong, Elevation, and Chris Tomlin, just to name a few.
-They are not paying me tell you this.
-This is just my honest opinion that they are a great company with amazing products for worship leading.
+This site is a great resource for downloading high quality, and original backing track stems from bands like Hillsong, Elevation, and Chris Tomlin, just to name a few.

 Now that you have the gear and software for running a click and backing tracks, it’s time for implementation with your worship band.
 Here is what I recommend doing to transition a worship band that has never used a click and backing tracks to using the setup we have just discussed on a weekly basis.